Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Amazon EFS file systems.
 - [x] S3 objects within a bucket.

-### A company uses an AWS CloudFormation template to provision an Amazon EC2 instance and an Amazon RDS DB instance A SysOps administrator must update the template to ensure that the DB instance is created before the EC2 instance is launched.
+### A company uses an AWS CloudFormation template to provision an Amazon EC2 instance and an Amazon RDS DB instance.
+A SysOps administrator must update the template to ensure that the DB instance is created before the EC2 instance is launched.
 What should the SysOps administrator do to meet this requirement?

 - [ ] Add a wait condition to the template.
 Update the EC2 instance user data script to send a signal after the EC2 instance is started.
-- [x] Add the DependsOn attribute to the EC2 instance resource, and provide the logical name of the RDS resource.
+- [x] Add the `DependsOn` attribute to the EC2 instance resource, and provide the logical name of the RDS resource.
 - [ ] Change the order of the resources in the template so that the RDS resource is listed before the EC2 instance resource.
-- [ ] Create multiple templates Use AWS CloudFormation StackSets to wait for one stack to complete before the second stack is created.
+- [ ] Create multiple templates.
+Use AWS CloudFormation StackSets to wait for one stack to complete before the second stack is created.

-### A company has an existing web application that runs on two Amazon EC2 instances behind an Application Load Balancer (ALB) across two Availability Zones The application uses an Amazon RDS Multi-AZ DB Instance Amazon Route 53 record sets route requests tor dynamic content to the load balancer and requests for static content to an Amazon S3 bucket Site visitors are reporting extremely long loading times.
+### A company has an existing web application that runs on two Amazon EC2 instances behind an Application Load Balancer (ALB) across two Availability Zones.
+The application uses an Amazon RDS Multi-AZ DB Instance.
+Amazon Route 53 record sets route requests for dynamic content to the load balancer and requests for static content to an Amazon S3 bucket.
+Site visitors are reporting extremely long loading times.
 Which actions should be taken to improve the performance of the website?
 (Select TWO)

 - [x] Add Amazon CloudFront caching for static content.
 - [ ] Change the load balancer listener from `HTTPS` to `TCP`.